-- This includes contrast between text and background colors, and between colors in graphs.
+- Check the contrast between your text color and background color, and between any colors used in plots.

 - Animating slides can be helpful to avoid having too much text on any given slide.
 However, motion or excessive animation can be distracting, difficult to read, or make people ill.
 This includes text or images flying in from the side.

-- Avoid using flashing or rapid GIFs in your presentations because this can trigger seizures.
+- Avoid using flashing or rapid GIFs in your presentations as this can trigger seizures.

 Be aware of your research impact on your audience

-- If you are presenting a study about people, the subject(s) of your study, or other people who are part of the population you studied, may attend your event (e.g., Autistic people at an autism-themed conference).
+- If you are presenting a study about people, the subject(s) of your study or other people who identify as part of the group you studied may attend your event.

 - Be mindful of the ways that your own identities may influence and affect your audience, especially if you are not a member of the group that is being represented.